AcidF0x/Laravel-EzThrottle/README.md

     //do something..
 }
 ```
-or use the `EzThrottle` Trait if you want
+or use the `EzThrottle` trait if you want

 ```php
 use AcidF0x\EzThrottle\Foundation\EzThrottle;